shawshalini/System-Design/README.md

 5️⃣ Spot Reserved

-Spot Reserved confirms everything is locked in Reservation Expiry Service starts a 30-minute countdown timer If the user never arrives in 30 mins → spot is automatically released
+Spot Reserved confirms everything is locked in.
+Reservation Expiry Service starts a 30-minute countdown timer.
+If the user never arrives in 30 mins → spot is automatically released

 6️⃣ Vehicle Exits

-Vehicle scans at exit gate → triggers Exit Service Exit Service publishes to Event Broker
+Vehicle scans at exit gate → triggers Exit Service.
+Exit Service publishes to Event Broker.
 Event Broker broadcasts "Spot Released!"
-Waitlist Service Trigger picks this up and notifies the next person waiting
+Waitlist Service Trigger picks this up and notifies the next person waiting.

 7️⃣ Waitlist Flow (When No Spot Available)

-Waitlist Service adds the user to a queue
+Waitlist Service adds the user to a queue.
 Notification Service sends them an alert — "A spot is available!"
-User gets 5 minutes to confirm
+User gets 5 minutes to confirm.
-If confirmed → goes back to Spot Allocation to assign the spot
+If confirmed → goes back to Spot Allocation to assign the spot.